 - Southeast Asian American Student Center

-Centers are staffed by multicultural student success coordinators (MSSC) who are listed in Navigate (formerly SSC Campus) as a Coach (MSSC coach).
+Our staff provide multicultural support and individualized coaching.
+They are listed in Navigate as Multicultural Student Success Coordinators (MSSCs).
 Undergraduate students who identify fully or partially as one or more of the following are assigned one or more MSSC coaches: African American/Black; American Indian/Alaskan Native; Hispanic/Latino/Latina/Latinx; and/or Southeast Asian (Cambodian, Hmong, Laotian, or Vietnamese).

-MSSC coaches provide culturally sensitive guidance and/or support throughout a student’s academic career at UWM in the following areas:
+MSSCs guidance and support throughout a student’s academic career at UWM in the following areas:

 - Initial admission process